jihnsius/dxx-rebirth/README.txt

    I hope you enjoy the game as you did when you played it the first time.
    If you have something to say about my release, feel free to contact me at zico [at] dxx-rebirth [dot] com

+[ Valhalla Legends note: although the github fork is heavily derived from zico's release, and continues to incorporate his improvements over time, he does not support it.
+Please do not report problems seen in the github code to zico, unless you confirm that it is also present in the Bazaar version he maintains. ]

 1. Features:
 ============